 General Call for Papers

-Journal of Threat Assessment and Management is a scholarly journal publishing peer-reviewed papers representing the science and practice of risk for violence and fear-inducing behavior.
+Journal of Threat Assessment and Management ® is a scholarly journal publishing peer-reviewed papers representing the science and practice of risk for violence and fear-inducing behavior.
 Journal of Threat Assessment and Management is a forum for scholarly dialogue regarding the most important emerging issues in the field.
-The first issue of the journal will appear in Spring 2013.
+The first issue of the journal will appear in March 2014.

 The Journal of Threat Assessment and Management will be an international periodical for professionals and scholars whose work focuses on operational aspects of threat assessment and management.